Mercedes-Benz W165

 Following an invitation by Indianapolis Motor Speedway owner Tony Hulman, Caracciola entered a W165 in the 1946 Indianapolis 500.
 However, Swiss customs refused to allow the car out of their country, preventing Caracciola from competing.
+On the other hand, a private W154 was raced at the 1947 Indy 500, and later.
+The factory raced three W154 in February 1951 Argentina Formula Libre races.

+Daimler in 1951 assigned a budget to built five new W165, but shifted it to a new V12 Mercedes-Benz W195 concept that was cancelled soon as the rules were expected to expire.